basvanbeek/skywalking-traffic-director/README.md

 #### Deployment Architecture

-The object of this is to demonstrate Observability of your applications using upstream Skywalking.
+The object of this is to demonstrate Observability of your applications using upstream Skywalking and Envoy Access Log Service (ALS).
 We demonstrate this on GCP project that has Traffic Director enabled.
 We deploy skywalking in _skywalking_ namespace bookinfo in _bookinfo_ namespace.

 ![Alt text](deployment.jpg?raw=true "Title")